 The Rise of Mobile eCommerce Shopping

 Today, we live in a world of eCommerce and next-day deliveries.
 Amazon has altered every competitor in the market.
 Walmart, Target, Toys R Us, Sears, JCPenney, Macy’s, Best Buy, Kroger, and Walgreens have been affected by Amazon.

-58% of that $2.3 trillion dollars was placed on mobile devices (i.e. iPhone, Androids, iPads) accordingly to the study.
+58% of that $2.3 trillion dollars was placed on mobile devices (i.e. iPhone, Androids, iPads) according to the study.
 80% of retail shoppers used a mobile phone inside a physical store to look up product reviews and compare prices.
-As society starts to mature towards the idea of mobile shopping that $2.3 trillion will only increase in the future.
+As society starts to mature towards the idea of mobile shopping, that $2.3 trillion will only increase in the future.

 Which ties into our first lesson!